 - ILO (International Labour Organization) Declaration on Fundamental Principles and Rights at Work

 - United Nations Guiding Principles on Business and Human Rights

 - The ten principles of the UN Global Compact

 Key components of human rights management

-Munich Re has committed to observing its duty of care on human rights along its value chain, and to respect internationally recognised human rights.
+Munich Re has committed to observing its duty of care with respect to human rights all along its value chain and to respecting internationally recognised human rights.